wangit124/Exploring-C/README.md

 # Explorations-of-C-language
-Various files for mathematical calculations and useful tools
+Various files for mathematical calculations and useful tools, feel free to copy them and test them out!!!